Characterizing the Strong Maximum Principle

 When $\bbf(0)=0$, we have $ \uf(0) \ =\ \of(0) \ =\ 0 $.

 \Theorem{A$'$} {\sl Suppose that $F$ is borderline and has upper and lower characteristic functions $\of$ and $\uf$.

 }

-Now that all of our results have been stated in the traditional manner using nonlinear operators $\bbf$, we switch to our geometric point of view by replacing $\bbf$ with the subset $F=\{\bbf \geq 0\}$ in $\Symn$, the space of $n\times n$ symmetric matrices.
+Now that our main result has been stated in the traditional manner using nonlinear operators $\bbf$, we switch to the geometric point of view (pioneered by Krylov [\Krylov]) which replaces $\bbf$ with the subset $F=\{\bbf \geq 0\}$ of $\Symn$, the space of $n\times n$ symmetric matrices.
+This is particularly appropriate for discussing questions such as ours concerning the (MP) and (SMP) since they only depend on the space of subsolutions $F(X)$ which in turn only depends on the geometry of the subset $F$ and not on the operator $\bbf$ used to define it.
+(The situation is analogous to studying submanifolds independently of any implicit defining function.)
 Let